 The Real Kicker

 Be forewarned, if you cannot handle spicy-hot foods, jerk may not be for you.
 It has a real kick, that doesn't really come in levels.
-While some sauces come in levels, such as mild, medium or hot, jerk is one of those take it or leave it kickers.
+While some sauces come in levels, such as mild, medium or hot, jerk is one of those take it or leave it, kickers.
 It's really spicy.
 Deletion of the chile pepper vastly changes the end product, and it's just not jerk without the heat!
-Take a look at the three most important ingredients of jerk seasoning before trying one of the authentic Jamaican jerk recipes below.
+Take a look at the three most important ingredients of jerk seasoning before trying an authentic Jamaican jerk recipe.

 The Process of Jerk Spicing

 There are three main ingredients in jerk spices: scotch bonnet, allspice, and thyme.
 Whether it's meat, poultry or vegetables, jerk sauce can be added to give any dish its distinctive flavor.
 The traditional way to make jerk chicken involves a long process of marinating the meat from 12 to 24 hours in mostly fresh ingredients that may include soy sauce, brown sugar, whole and chopped Scotch bonnet peppers (seeds in means more heat), whole allspice berries, chopped ginger, scallions, and fresh thyme.
 Add oil if you'd like.
 In traditional Jamaican cooking, after the meat has been marinated, it is cooked atop branches of wood from the pimento tree above coals(pimento trees produce allspice berries).
 The meat is then topped with big pieces of metal.
 The wood is consistently turned to ensure the meat is evenly cooked.
 The process can take 2 hours.